LaRoomy/Transfer/README.md

 - Open the appropriate script for the desired target platform x86/x64, the installer will be built automatically and the results are displayed in the textbox
 - The default output location of the generated installer is *($ProjectDirectory)/Installer/installer_output/*
 - Optional: To edit the scripts I would recommend to download [Visual Studio Code](https://code.visualstudio.com/) and when done, install the NSIS language support extension from the Extension Marketplace inside VS Code.

+Note:
+The installer is user-based.
+No administrator privileges are required.

+## How to user the application

+Instructions how to use this app are available [here](https://epl2-datatransmission.blogspot.com/2020/08/epl2-datenubertragung.html).